ahallrq/redquasar-ublue/README.md

 # redquasar-ublue

-my attempt at making a ublue spin
+My attempt at making a ublue spin.

-oregano content, donut steel. or do idc lol
+Oregano content, donut steel.
+Or do, idc lol

-# how to use it
+## How to use it

 `rpm-ostree rebase ostree-unverified-registry:ghcr.io/ahallrq/redquasar-ublue:latest`

-not my fault if it breaks anything
+This changes constantly and is entirely for my own personally.
+Don't blame me if you destroy your computer.

+## Note

+I've cannabalised scripts from other Atomic builds and have tried to provide credit in the files where due (mostly via a link to the respective repo).
+I may have missed some things though.